amalaws/django-notes-app/README.md

-# Simple Notes App By Amal Raj
+# Simple Notes App By Amal Raj . please go though.!!
 This is a simple notes app built with React and Django.

 ## Requirements